Mary Lawrence (actress): Acting

+Lawrence eventually resumed acting, beginning with work in little theater productions.
+Bob Cummings was a friend of the family, and he asked her to be on his television show.
+She played Ruth Helm on Love That Bob from 1956 to 1958.
+Other television programs in which she was seen included Climax, Playhouse 90, and Dragnet.
 She had a recurring role in the syndicated television series Casey Jones, where she played Jones's wife Alice with Alan Hale Jr. as her husband.
-Lawrence also appeared in episodes of The Bob Cummings Show, The Donna Reed Show, and Dragnet.
+She also appeared in episodes of The Donna Reed Show.